 The side street was consumed by shadows from the towering buildings on either side.
 There were no street-lights and it felt like a sinister step into the unknown.
 The street was a dead end and looked utterly bereft of life.

 The first paragraph’s images of a cesspit, decay, ruin and pound shops suggest Dhand’s near-despair about the state of his surroundings.
-Elsewhere in his fiction, the grounds of Bradford Grammar, Fulneck School, Lister Park and Ilkley Moor provide occasional flashes of green affluence.
+Elsewhere in his fiction, the grounds of Bradford Grammar, Fulneck Independent School and Ilkley Moor provide occasional flashes of green affluence.
 The city comes across as a difficult, divided, deprived place, with crimes constantly being committed.
 Exaggerating Bradford’s problems, the quartet of novels identifies whites-only and Asians-only areas (little sense is conveyed, though, of the Sikhs being outsiders – Dhand importantly claims them as very much part of the Asian community).
 In the second paragraph, noir’s characteristic chiaroscuro aesthetics come into play, and the protagonist’s emergence out of the penumbra is a quintessentially hardboiled trope.
-Dhand’s representations of Bradford as a labyrinthine, baleful and rundown realm make the metropolis an appropriate setting for his noir novels.
+Dhand’s representation of Bradford as a labyrinthine, baleful and rundown realm makes the metropolis an appropriate setting for his noir novels.

 Streets of Darkness introduces readers to another son of a corner-shop owner, Dhand’s British-born Sikh detective Hardeep Virdee, who is known as Harry.
 Early in the debut novel, readers learn that Harry has been suspended from the police force for assaulting a Sikh elder.
 The old man, a friend of Harry’s estranged father, was rude to Harry and his Muslim wife Saima, whose interfaith marriage is still contentious in Bradford’s South Asian communities even after five years.
-In contrast to his orthodox father, Harry does not wear the turban since, unlike Kilo in Red Laal, he evinces little interest in religion.
+In contrast to his orthodox father, Harry does not wear the turban since, unlike Kilo in Red Laal, he shows little interest in religion.
 Saima is a practising Muslim, though, who derives solace for her social isolation from her faith.
 Dhand portrays Bradford’s small Sikh community as equally if not more opposed to Harry’s and Saima’s union as the Muslims in the city are.
 Through this depiction, Dhand reminds us that conservatism often associated with Islam has as much to do with minoritarian attempts to maintain cultural purity in a hostile land as with religious extremism and Islamism.

 Until the altercation, Harry had been on an upward career trajectory within West Yorkshire police circles, but in keeping with noir conventions he is prone to self-sabotage and has a fiery temper.
 Horsley points out that noir protagonists ‘tend to be isolated and estranged, existing on the margins of society and [… imbued with] imperfections, […] human weaknesses and self-distrust’.
 During his suspension, Harry inadvertently discovers the crucified body of first-generation British Pakistani businessman Shakeel Ahmed.
 Ahmed had tried to reverse Bradford’s economic decline, initially being compared to Bradford’s most illustrious industrialist Titus Salt, although as the novel progresses it becomes clear that the truth about the murder victim is less salubrious.